nathanielburman/thesis-time-defeats-quantum/README.md

 5. Why do we keep the front door open, open and close?

 6. They just want an excuse to steal the money...

+7. I looked before you did.
+You just haven't looked yet.